-Legislative Priorities and Positions
+Delaware PTA 2018 Legislative Priorities and Positions

-Legislative efforts will be consistent with the purposes of the Delaware PTA and shall include stewardship of legislation through the regulatory and policy implementation processes.

-The Delaware PTA Legislative priorities encompass legislative initiatives defined below.
+Legislative Priorities and Position Statements are legislative efforts that are consistent with the purposes, mission and vision of Delaware PTA and shall include stewardship of legislation through the regulatory and policy implementation processes.
+The Delaware PTA Legislative priorities encompass the legislative initiatives defined below.

-Mission:

-To impact policy that benefits children by collaborating with decision makers on the development and implementation of legislative policies and initiatives in the areas of education, health and wellness and the judicial representation of Delaware's youth.
+Mission: To impact policy that benefits children by collaborating with decision makers on the development and implementation of legislative policies and initiatives in the areas of education, health and wellness and the judicial representation of Delaware's youth.

-Delaware PTA will collaborate in creating policy, review and provide comment on policy and regulations, and take positions on legislation, regulation and/or policy as it relates to the overall mission of the Delaware PTA and National PTA to ensure the well-being and education of all children in Delaware.
+Delaware PTA will collaborate in creating policy, review and provide commentary on policy and regulations, and take positions on legislation, regulation and/or policy as it relates to the overall mission of the Delaware PTA and National PTA to ensure the well-being and education of all children in Delaware.